6. Support Vector Machines#

 Fig. 6.6 Maximum Margin Classifier solution.#

-From the \(x^{(i)}\) on the negative margin one then gets to the decision boundary by \(x^{(i)} + \omega^{\star}\), and from \(x^{(j)}\) on the positive margin by \(x^{(j)} - \omega^{\star}\), i.e.
+To derive \(b^{\star}\), we start from \(x^{(i)}\) on the negative margin, one then gets to the decision boundary by \(x^{(i)} + \omega^{\star}\), and from \(x^{(j)}\) on the positive margin by \(x^{(j)} - \omega^{\star}\), i.e.

 (6.34)#\[\begin{split}\begin{aligned} \Longrightarrow \underset{i \in \mathcal{C}_{2}}{\max} \hspace{2pt} \omega^{\star^{\top}} x^{(i)} + \omega^{\star^{\top}} \omega^{\star} + b^{\star} &= 0 \\ \underset{j \in \mathcal{C}_{1}}{\min} \hspace{2pt} \omega^{\star^\top} x^{(j)} - \omega^{\star^\top} \omega^{\star} + b^{\star} &= 0 \end{aligned}\end{split}\]

 As \(\omega^{\star^\top} \omega^{\star} = 1\), we can then solve for \(b^{\star}\) and obtain the result in Eq.
 (6.33).
+Now we can check how the SVM predicts \(y\) given \(x\):

 (6.35)#\[\begin{split}\begin{aligned} \omega^{\star^{\top}}x + b^{\star} &= \left( \sum_{i=1}^{m} \alpha_{i}^{\star} y^{(i)} x^{(i)} \right)^{\top} x + b^{\star} \\ &= \sum_{i=1}^{m} \alpha_{i}^{\star} y^{(i)} \langle x^{(i)}, x \rangle + b^{\star}, \end{aligned}\end{split}\]